z9z9z9z9z9z9/watanuki/README.md

 # Watanuki

-# this project is till in building progress

 **Watanuki** is a modern, sleek anime streaming web application built with **React** and styled using **Tailwind CSS**.
 The app is designed to provide anime enthusiasts with a seamless and enjoyable streaming experience.